BenniRippel/P5_Vehicle_Detection/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 The following functions are used to load images, split them in training and validation sets and extract HOG-features.
-The given

 * function 'read_data' (lines: 232-250)

-    Load filepaths of ImageData for both classes (car and non-car), split the KITTI-Data (Cars) and Extras-Data (non-cars) in training and validation sets (75% / 25%).
+    Load filepaths of image data for both classes (car and non-car), split the KITTI-Data (Cars) and Extras-Data (non-cars) in training and validation sets (75% / 25%).
 Append the GTI data to the training data.
 The GTI Data is not used for validation due to the sequential characteristics of the data (Images are taken from a video stream), which might cause overfitting.